 Weather and fire danger products and a variety of other tools are often utilized to make fire management decisions.
+The GACCs provide daily products to assist with these decisions, (examples include daily briefings and 7-day products, OSC-GACC provides 7-day/365 day in-person coverage).
 Many of these products, including firefighter pocket cards, are based on the data maintained in historical fire occurrence and weather databases.
 In order to make these products as accurate as possible, fire management staff will ensure weather station and fire history data are entered correctly and accurately into the appropriate databases in a timely manner.
 The importance of these systems will be reiterated at fire management meetings, training sessions, and through email systems.